 Consult an Experienced Car Accident Attorney

-If you sustained injuries and other losses in a Delaware car accident caused by another motorist, the Morris James Personal Injury Group's knowledgeable attorneys can help you fight for the compensation you deserve.
+If you sustained injuries and other losses in a Delaware car accident caused by another motorist, the Morris James Personal Injury Group's knowledgeable car accident attorneys can help you fight for the compensation you deserve.
 Contact us today to schedule an appointment for a free initial consultation to discuss the details of your case with a member of our legal team.
 Don't wait too long to take legal action—Delaware law gives victims just two years to file a personal injury car accident lawsuit.